Mercedes-Benz SLS AMG: Transmission

 AMG SPEEDSHIFT DCT 7-speed dual-clutch automatic is connected to the engine through a lightweight carbon fibre driveshaft in a transaxle arrangement.
 Selectable driving modes include "C" (Controlled Efficiency), "S" (Sport), "S+" (Sport plus) or "M" (Manual; allowing the driver to change gears via paddles present on the steering column behind the steering wheel).
 A true manual transmission is not available.
 All SLS AMG models except the SLS AMG Electric Drive use the DCT, with the Electric Drive using two single speed transmissions allowing individual distribution of torque to each wheel.

+Suspension

+The SLS AMG has double wishbone suspension with forged aluminium control arms and coilovers, front and rear.
+It is attached with aluminium brackets to the aluminium space frame, which in its entirety weighs 241 kg.
+The steering rack is front-mounted.
+The rear uses toe links.
+The stabilizer bars and drop links are steel.

 Brakes

-Standard brakes are 390 mm (front) and 360 mm (rear) cast iron disc brakes with 6-piston aluminium (front) and 4-piston (rear) calipers.
+Standard are 390 mm (front) and 360 mm (rear) two-piece cast iron ventilated disc brakes with 6-piston aluminium (front) and 4-piston (rear) calipers.
 Optional on the SLS AMG are carbon-ceramic disc brakes.
 402 mm discs with 6-piston aluminium calipers (front) and 360 mm discs with 4-piston calipers (rear).
 These brakes provide increased stopping power with a 40% weight reduction compared to the standard braking system.
+Front calipers have bridge bolts allowing pad changes without removing the calipers.